This section provides information about applying to Olympic College, financial aid, assessment testing, the advising process, registration, and more.

 The Tuition Payment Plan allows students to make automatic monthly payments on your tuition related charges only and is available through Nelnet Business Solutions.
 Down payment is due at time of payment plan sign-up with a $25.00 sign-up fee per term.
 If your enrollment fee or down payment fails, your Tuition Payment Plan will be terminated and you will be subject to the college's policy for non payment and will risk being dropped from classes.
 You must sign up each term for the Tuition Payment Plan.
 For more information contact the Cashier's office at 360-475-7181 or by email at email@example.com.

 All students in credit classes are charged the following fees each term, including summer session.
 Any increases to fees will become effective fall term.

 Student Service: $2/credit (up to 10 credits, maximum $20)

 Technology*: $5/credit up to 10 credits (maximum $50)

 *Technology Fee exemptions: apprentice trade theory courses, zero-credit, and adult basic education.

-Security Enhancement: $20 The Security Enhancement Fee is charged for courses held at OC Bremerton, OC Poulsbo, and OC Shelton.
+Security Enhancement: $20 The Security Enhancement Fee is charged for courses held at the Bremerton, Poulsbo and Shelton campuses.